MissionalDigerati/joshua_project_api/README.md

 Development
 -----------
+This repository is following the branching technique described in [this blog post](http://nvie.com/posts/a-successful-git-branching-model/), and the semantic version set out on the [Semantic Versioning Website](http://semver.org/).

 Questions or problems?
 Please post them on the [issue tracker](https://github.com/MissionalDigerati/vts_cakephp_plugin/issues).
 You can contribute changes by forking the project and submitting a pull request.